Ah, Thanksgiving – who doesn’t love getting together with family you haven’t seen in a year to argue over politics?

 Regardless of your political affiliation, doing Thanksgiving photography is not only a cool way to show how your family grows from year to year but also gives you some good shots to choose form if you like to make Christmas cards.

+Hopefully you’ve recovered from any candy binging you did on Halloween and you’re ready for some Thanksgiving photography.
 Here are some Thanksgiving photography tips to keep in mind for this year’s holiday.

 Recommended Gear for Thanksgiving Photography